MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ---
 # Update Currency Exchange Rates

 You can define different currencies in [!INCLUDE [prod_short](includes/prod_short.md)], for example if you trade in currencies other than your local currency.
-To keep track of changes in currency exchange rates, you can manage the rates manually, or set up a currency exchange rate service.
+To track changes in currency exchange rates, you can manage the rates manually or set up a currency exchange rate service.

 ## Currencies